microsoft/fast/packages/react/fast-components-react-base/src/data-grid/README.md

 - the underlying panel also virtualizes nodes that are not currently in view

-Both of these features are controlled by the `virtualizeItems` prop of the *data grid* component.
+Both of these features are controlled by the `virtualize` prop of the *data grid* component.
 When virtualization is turned off all rows are rendered to the dom and are sized by html/css.

 ## Accessibility
 *Data grid* implements the recommended keyboard navigation scheme described [here](https://www.w3.org/TR/wai-aria-practices/#grid)